Zharay/BitburnerBotnet/README.md

 - Access to Market Data TIX API ($25b)

 ## stock-bot-v2.js (23.7 GB)
 This script was written by [u/peter_lang](https://www.reddit.com/user/peter_lang/) and his script can be found [here](https://www.reddit.com/r/Bitburner/comments/rsqffz/bitnode_8_stockmarket_algo_trader_script_without/).
-This script makes full use of shorts and longs found in BitNode 8 and by my eyes looks to be one of the best at fully using actual math to do the job of what a 4S Market Data API would do.
-I'll admit, I haven't used this script yet as I am on another BitNode, but until then this gets to sit here until I do use it (and modify it to my own needs).
+This script makes full use of shorts and longs found in BitNode 8 and is the best at using actual math to do the job of what a 4S Market Data API and Access would do (saving you $26b).
+But just like the base stock-bot, this will take time to get up to speed and even then, its down to luck (I rarely see it go beyond $1t with it running on its own until after 18hrs)

 **Requirements:**
 - Be on or have finished BitNode 8

+## corpo.js (1.02 TB)
+This beefy script was originally written by [Kamukrass](https://github.com/kamukrass/Bitburner) and can be found [here](https://github.com/kamukrass/Bitburner/blob/develop/corp.js) and has been COMPLTELY rewritten by myself.
+After 3 days of work, I now have this, a script that will correctly follow [a well known guide](https://docs.google.com/document/d/15hN60PmzmpXpT_JC8z_BU47gaZftAx4zaOnWAOqwoMw/edit?usp=sharing) and do so smartly.
+Due to the nature of starting a corporation and the price of the APIs required, this is not a set it and forget it script.
+This **REQUIRES** that you already have a running corporation with actual profits to make full use of this script.

+Honestly, this script will require its own page of information to describe everything it does.
+But the gist is that it will create a Tobacco division and fully automate its management from there.
+It can increase office size and assign employees.
+It will completely manage all your upgrades and research.
+It will make new products, figure out their optimal market price (until you unlock Market-TA.I and II), and repeat the process.
+It will even handle any new division you add that can create products (though for now only Healthcare) and do the same thing Tobacco does all over again.

+Only downside: It has a hefty **1 Terabyte RAM** requirement.

+**Requirements:**
-- Access to the TX API
+- $150b (personal) to create a corporation
-- Optional: Access to the 4S market Data API
+- 1TB of RAM
+- A starting business division [**Follow this guide!!**](https://docs.google.com/document/d/15hN60PmzmpXpT_JC8z_BU47gaZftAx4zaOnWAOqwoMw/edit?usp=sharing)
+- Office and Warehouse APIs ($100b corp funds)

 ## getServerStatus.js (2.2 GB)
 A terminal only script that you can use to get all the information you'll need a one or more servers.
 I find this to be more informative than any built in exe you can create and it can give you information that'd be useful for your botnet.
 Just run the command below in the terminal along with the money threshold (0.75) and the host names separated by spaces between each.